 INDOT’s U.S. 31 Hamilton County project was the winner in the Operations Excellence category—large project division.
 The $350 million project, completed in summer 2016, upgraded 13 miles of existing U.S. 31 between I 465 and S.R.
 38 in Hamilton County, IN, including 11 new interchanges.
 A total of 13 traffic signals were removed from the segment, reducing travel time and the risk of crashes along the corridor.
 Although construction began in 2011, several prior years were spent conducting open houses and group presentations to prepare local businesses for construction.
 Parsons was instrumental in these communication efforts and also performed environmental assessment work on the project.

-America’s Transportation Awards is sponsored by AASHTO, the American Automobile Association, and the U.S. Chamber of Commerce.Parsons (NYSE: PSN) is a leading disruptive technology provider for the future of global defense, intelligence, and critical infrastructure, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
+America’s Transportation Awards is sponsored by AASHTO, the American Automobile Association, and the U.S. Chamber of Commerce.Parsons (NYSE: PSN) is a leading disruptive technology provider in the global defense, intelligence, and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
 Please visit Parsons.com, and follow us on LinkedIn and Facebook to learn how we’re making an impact.